Downloads

 • Training Courses A range of course – with or without a mental health slant – and adaptable to your requirements.
 Please click here to see our current range, but do contact us to discuss requirements, whether we can come to you – in any of the UK nations – or for an online presentation via Teams or Zoom.
 For more details about how we offer training and costs, please go to our current Training Page here

-2. Updates and benefit rates
+2. Updater Packs and new benefit rates

-• These will bring your copy of your Big Book of Benefits April 2021-23, up to date to go beyond April 2022.
-You can print these Update Packs off and then either keep it with your book , make changes with a pen or paste over the replacement pages over the old ones one wet afternoon :-).
-The contents of the pack will also be fully integrated into the text of our Online edition (see above)
+• These three free Updater Packs will bring your copy of your Big Book of Benefits April 2021-24, up to date and ready to take it to through to April 2024 .
+You can print these Update Packs off – and then either keep them in the back of your Big Book or spend a wet afternoon writing the changes in with a pen or pasting new pages over the top of old ones :-).

 3. Resources for particular benefits: